aehng/Canvas-Quiz-to-Quizlet/README.md

 This project was made because I didn't want to spend 8 minutes typing my jazz quiz into quizlet so instead I spent 2 hours writing code to do it for me

+## Set Up
+Open your terminal of choice (WSL for me) and clone the repository.
+Ensure you have beautiful soup installed (Run `pip install beautifulsoup4` to install it).
+Feel free to use the poetry files included (don't worry about it if you don't know what that is) Thats it!

 ## Usage
 You should begin with a completed Canvas quiz: